-Students who attend the 2021 SA convention will be invited to apply to attend the 2023 National Schools Constitutional Convention in Canberra (travel, accommodation and meals will be provided).
+Students who attend the 2022 SA convention will be invited to apply to attend the 2023 National Schools Constitutional Convention in Canberra (travel, accommodation and meals will be provided).

 This year’s theme is: Should Australia become a republic?
 Your future, have your say!
-A new preamble for the Australian Constitution?

 - presentations by expert speakers